AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 excerpt: "Follow April's worst-case loss from attacks to sound bounds, then separate sound certified training from unsound training surrogates."
 ---

-## April is robust, yet her proof took work
+## April is robust, yet the proof took work

 [Part 5]({{ '/2026-08-21-neural-network-certification-5-complete-verification/' | relative_url }})
 proved that April's tiny classifier is robust at radius $0.24$.
 Its exact worst